gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ### ❓ Ask, don’t tell.
 **Pattern:** *Keep the solution space open.*

 Don’t tell the agent what to do, unless you're confident in the path forward.
 Consider that you might be wrong, or missing information.
 By telling it what to do, you're narrowing the solution space and leading the agent down a failure path.
-Don’t do that.

 Instead, leverage its knowledge.
 Ask the right question to withdraw the relevant information into the context.
 Then use it, or store it in a relevant memory.
 This not only leads to better results — it creates a learning opportunity.